Graphic illustrating a digest of research on Palestinians of Jerusalem

 We present here a comprehensive picture of the consequences of the occupation in four geographical parts: the humanitarian disaster in the Gaza Strip and the suspected war crimes committed by Israel; the deepening of the annexation and the acceleration of dispossession in the West Bank; the increased Israelisation efforts and displacement of the Palestinian population in East Jerusalem; and the accelerated erosion of democratic space in Israel.

 With respect to East Jerusalem, the report summarizes the year’s developments with respect to planning and building, settlement expansion, the Holy Basin around the Old City, home demolitions, restrictions of movement, and police violence and arrests.
 It traces how efforts to dispossess Palestinian residents of East Jerusalem intensified under the shadow of war in late 2023, with several communities facing mass expulsions.
 Concurrently, Israel is steadily advancing the settlement of land title (SOLT) procedure across East Jerusalem to transfer Palestinian land to Israeli-Jewish ownership, in violation of both Israeli and international law.
 In doing so, it aims to disrupt Palestinian urban continuity and hinder future political agreements.
-In conclusion, the report warns that that “Israel’s unabated support for settler organizations threaten to forever change Jerusalem’s multi-faith character.”2
+In conclusion, the report warns that “Israel’s unabated support for settler organizations threatens to forever change Jerusalem’s multi-faith character.”2

 Economic Shocks